vert-x/vert-x.github.io/docs_md/core_manual_java.md

     container.deployVerticle(main);

-Where `main` is the name of the Verticle (i.e. the name of the script or FQCN of the class).
+Where `main` is the name of the Verticle (i.e. the name of the Java file or FQCN of the class).

 See the chapter on ["running Vert.x"](manual.html#running-vertx) in the main manual for a description of what a main is.